Sea Ranch Lakes, Florida

 Sea Ranch Lakes is a village in Broward County, Florida, United States.
-The population was 540 at the 2020 census.
+The village is part of the Miami metropolitan area of South Florida.
 It is located on North Ocean Drive (Highway A1A) and is surrounded by Lauderdale-by-the-Sea.
 The majority of the village is a gated community, with the remainder being a public shopping plaza and a private beach club for village residents, with a pool and access to Sea Ranch Lakes Beach.
+The population was 540 at the 2020 census.